grantjenks/python-sortedcontainers/docs/sortedlistwithkey.rst

    your usage.
 It's best to leave the load factor at the default until you start benchmarking.
 See :doc:`implementation details <implementation>` for more information.

-   An optional *key* argument defines a callable that, like the `key` argument to Python's `sorted` function, extracts a comparison key from each element.
-The default is the identity function.

    :class:`SortedListWithKey` implements the MutableSequence Abstract Base Class type.